-Are you hearing noises overhead?
-Are you smelling smells?
-Are you seeing signs that you may have mice in your attic?
+Are you hearing noises overhead, smelling an unusual, bad smell, or seeing signs that you may have mice in your attic?
 It isn’t surprising.
 Mice love attic spaces for many reasons.
 Let’s take a look some of those reasons, and see if we can find some real solutions that will work to keep your attic rodent-free.

 Why do mice like my attic?